AloBot-TW/alobot_esp32/protocol.md

 The BLE Write protocol is as follows:

 Starting with command of two characters.
 Following is payload with the size specific to the command.

+All values below are in hexadecimal.

+Motor Control Byte(MCB):
+00 (max backward) to 7f (stop) to ff (max forward)

 Command | Payload |
 --- | --- |
-Seconds | 301 |
+DD - Differential Drive  <br> -> control the motors |  B0: MCB of left motor  <br> B1: MCB of right motor <br> B2: Duration in ms|
+BK - BraKe  <br> ->  brake the motors |  |